aws-amplify/docs/docs/lib/datastore/schema-updates.md

 ## Update the schema

-Edit the schema and re-reun `amplify codegen models`.
+Edit the schema and re-run `amplify codegen models`.

 ```graphql
 enum PostStatus {